SethTheFurboi/RAT-Rarity-Calculator/README.md

 ## Credits

-Coded By: Seth the Furboi
+Coded By: Seth the Furboi and Kenshin (Nightly_Bacon)

-Original RAT Rarity Calculator By: Kenshin (Nightly_Bacon)

 ## License